terrysu64/terrysu64/README.md

 - 👋 Hi, I’m Terry
-- 🌱 Though not having the choice of taking CS at school in my junior and senior years, I am currently exploring the field of CS on my own time!
+- 🌱 Despite not having the choice of taking CS at school in my junior and senior years, I am currently exploring the field of CS on my own time!
 Within my repositories you will find some of my personal contest solutions (i.e CCC), LeetCode problems that I enjoy trying from time to time, small projects, and other programs that I've worked on!

 <!---